Docker Compose Restart Does Not Apply Your New Config

 - ./initial-content:/usr/share/nginx/html

-The goal is to change the source directory for the NGINX content.
-I dutifully update the file:
+Now change the source directory for the NGINX content:

 version: '3.8'